 +Just clicking – general task opens directly when players click on it.
 Once the task is opened, players need to answer it.

 +Entering a secret code (number or text) If codes are added to the task then when players click on the task, dialogue asking for the code pops up.
-In case correct code is entered, task opens.
+In case the correct code is entered, task opens.
 If the code is not correct player can try again unlimited times.
 Code dialogue can be closed and players can try to open this task later.
 To add code to the task, then while editing the game, go to “Codes” page and insert the codes to “Solution” text box near the right task.

-+By going to the right location Location-specific task has location attached to it.
++By going to the right location Location-specific task has a location attached to it.
 Task opens when players go outdoors in a specific place.
-Task’s intro text should be used to guide players to the right place as map is not shown to the players.
+Task’s intro text should be used to guide players to the right place as the map is not shown to the players.

 +Scanning QR or EAN code.